symfony/ux/src/LiveComponent/doc/index.rst

 ``LiveProp`` data must be simple scalar values, with a few exception, like ``DateTime`` objects, enums & Doctrine entity objects.
 When ``LiveProp``s are sent to the frontend, they are "dehydrated".
-When Ajax requests are sent to the frontend, the dehydrated data is then "hydrated" back into the original.
+When Ajax requests are sent from the frontend, the dehydrated data is then "hydrated" back into the original.
 Doctrine entity objects are a special case for ``LiveProp``::

     use App\Entity\Post;